sonic-net/SONiC/doc/aaa/TACACS+ Design.md

 # 1 Functional Requirement
 ## 1.1 User command authorization
  - Authorization when user run any executable file or script on SONiC host.
-   - The full path and parameters will be send to TACACS+ server side for authorization.
+   - The full path and parameters will be sent to TACACS+ server side for authorization.
    - For recursive command/script, only the top level command have authorization.
    - No authorization for bash built-in command and bash function, but if a bash function call any executable file or script, those executable file or script will have authorization.

  - TACACS+ authorization is configurable:
    - TACACS+ authorization can be enable/disable.